 Forster Square station was originally built in 1906.
-However, in 1990 it was demolished and rebuilt slightly further along the line.
-It currently carries passengers to local areas such as Leeds, Skipton, and Ilkley
+However, in 1990, it was demolished and rebuilt further along the line.
+It currently carries passengers to local areas such as Leeds, Skipton, and Ilkley.

 In 1971, Bradford Interchange was built and is a combined bus and train station.
-The original was called Bradford Exchange which was constructed in 1850 but later re-sited further south as Bradford Interchange.
+The original was called Bradford Exchange, which was constructed in 1850 but later re-sited further south and renamed Bradford Interchange.